MitchBerninger/phimudeltamuxi-bootstrap/README.md

 NOTE: database connection file was intentionally left out.

 Release Process:
-* The development branch will be used as the stable development envrionment
+* The development branch will be used as the stable development environment
 * The master branch will be uses as the release branch
 * Create feature branches via pull requests as necessary off of the development branch
 * Merge feature branches into develop when complete